 On the same model, a new fashion is possible.
 This is a call for new methods of problem solving.
 Let’s take up our weapons and fight against the status quo that says there is nothing we can do.
 We can fight against the situation in which business is omnipotent and people are left feeling powerless.

 There is always something we can do, no matter how little the impact might seem to us.
 We need to develop a consciousness about what is happening around us, our role in the situation and what we can do to change it.
 We must sharpen the instinct by which “free people know what is or is not dangerous“ if we let George Orwell’s words resonate.

 Raising our voices and joining the loud call for change is the first thing we can do.
-Let’s overcome our fear of public opinion, our fear of being laughed at, our fear of embarrassment which is too often pushing us to keep our mouths shut and our heads bowed.
+Let’s overcome our fear of public opinion, of being laughed at embarrassed.
+These fears too often keep our mouths shut and our heads bowed.
 It is not normal that garment workers’ rights are being ignored and violated!

 The video also indicated that only 10% of all the clothes that are thrown away are being recycled, while studies have shown that almost 100% of household textiles and clothing can actually be recycled (Oklahoma Cooperative Extension Service).

 A note from the writer: The reason why I used Slovakia as an example for this article is not devoid of specific motives.
-Aside from personal reasons, I am currently undertaking a three-month internship in an art gallery in the centre of Košice and will be attending the events organized for the Fashion Revolution Week 2019 – a unique opportunity to see how other countries, which might not get international coverage in the media and the press, deal with such issues).
+Aside from personal reasons, I am currently undertaking a three-month internship in an art gallery in the centre of Košice.
+I will be attending the events organized for the Fashion Revolution Week 2019 – a unique opportunity to see how other countries, which might not get international coverage in the media and the press, deal with such issues).